Generator working principle: Everything you need to know

 how do propane generators operate, and what are they?

-Propane is another excellent option for fueling generators.
 Propane engines are very similar to gasoline engines in that they both operate on the principle of spark ignition.
 A propane engine injects a mixture of air and fuel into the engine cylinders, where a spark plug ignites the mixture.

 Propane has several advantages that make propane generators suitable for residential backup power applications.
 Both gasoline and diesel go bad after a few years, and having a can of both fuels in the house can produce fumes.
 Gasoline and diesel can also be spilled, which will make cleanup difficult.
 In contrast, propane can be stored indefinitely with no risk of spillage.
 Importantly, there's no need to keep an additional fuel tank in the house because many homeowners already have a propane cylinder on hand.